Navigating the 4 C's of Credit Risk; Is the next perfect storm Coming?

 What will be the next storm?
 If we have learned how to navigate and observe the warning signs of the past perfect storm.
 Hopefully the next crisis will be averted.
 Will the next crisis be the result of reverse mortgages, a market slide of 20%, decreased value in precious metals, the increase in national debt this past decadeor a combination of all four.

 It's now 6 weeks before the mid-term elections.
 So just when the wind picks up, the seas are getting a little rough, the sails are trimmed and we have a new helmsman, gibe ho.
-We can continue to hope for the best, but be mindful that a storm is coming in the next two years, will you be ready?
+We can continue to hope for the best, but be mindful that a storm is coming in the next two years, one that will change the way we all live, work, and transact.
+Will you be ready?

 So what is the most important thing to remember about the 4 C’s of credit Concerning Consumer Credit- Common Sense